 Notes.
 This table displays the change in firm size, value added, and mean wage for firms that add layers (increase), do not change layers (no change), or remove layers (decrease).
 It corresponds to Table 13 in CMRH.
-Statistical significance is given at the 1% (), 5%(), and 10% () level and is based on a t-test of the change in logs being different from zero.
-Detrending is done by substracting the mean of yearly changes in the log of the variables.
+Statistical significance is based on a t-test of the change in logs being different from zero.
+Detrending is done by subtracting the mean of yearly changes in the log of the variables.